denniesia/beaunity/docs/project_structure/challenge_app.md

 ensure the API receives the expected data and responds consistently.

 The project uses two serializers to handle Challenge data in different contexts:
-- ChallengeSerializer -  is used for retrieving and displaying challenge data in a structured JSON format.
+- `ChallengeSerializer()` -  is used for retrieving and displaying challenge data in a structured JSON format.
 It is based on the Challenge model and includes related data such as categories and the user who created the challenge.
   - Validations:
-    - validate_details method - ensures that the challenge description contains at least 100 characters of plain text (HTML tags are stripped before validation using bleach).
+    - `validate_details()` - ensures that the challenge description contains at least 100 characters of plain text (HTML tags are stripped before validation using bleach).
-    - validate_poster_image method - Validates the image is using a custom CloudinaryExtensionandSizeValidator to check for allowed file types and size limits.
+    - `validate_poster_image()` - Validates the image is using a custom CloudinaryExtensionandSizeValidator to check for allowed file types and size limits.
-    - validate_time method - ensures the end_time is after the start_time.
+    - `validate_time()` - ensures the end_time is after the start_time.

 ````python
 class ChallengeSerializer(serializers.ModelSerializer):